rodonguyen/gliderA/README.md

 `npm i`
 `npm start`
 Then the app should be running at [http://localhost:3030](http://localhost:3030).
-Try your first request [http://localhost:3030/v1/accounts?page=9&size=50](http://localhost:3030/v1/accounts?page=9&size=50).
+Try your first request [http://localhost:3030/v1/accounts?page=28&size=50](http://localhost:3030/v1/accounts?page=28&size=50).
 Change the number of `page` and `size (optional)` to your need.

 ## Future improvements
-- Parallelly retrieve account data for multiple pages
+- Parallelly retrieve account data for multiple pages for faster response time.
-- Data stored in Redis should have Time-To-Live if data change in the future
+- Data stored in Redis should have Time-To-Live if data change in the future.
-- Slow redisClient's initialisation.
-Will move the initialisation to app.js and reuse it instead.
+- Move the initialisation to app.js and reuse it instead.
+It's having slow redisClient initialisation in [routes/v1/accounts.js](routes/v1/accounts.js).
-- Use [Redis-ObjectMapping](https://github.com/redis/redis-om-node) instead of [Redis](https://github.com/redis/node-redis) for easier data handling(?): reducing the effort of parsing String to JSON and preparing for growing `account` data complexity
+- Use [Redis-ObjectMapping](https://github.com/redis/redis-om-node) instead of [Redis](https://github.com/redis/node-redis) for easier data handling(?): reducing the effort of parsing String to JSON and preparing for growing `account` data complexity.